Scott McLaughlin: 2020

-In a 2020 season shortened by the COVID-19 Pandemic McLaughlin won his third consecutive and to date last Supercars Championship and the final championship for DJR Team Penske.
+In a 2020 season shortened by the COVID-19 pandemic, McLaughlin won his third consecutive and to date last Supercars Championship and the final championship for DJR Team Penske.
 He scored thirteen wins on the season to go with eight podium finishes and fifteen pole positions.

 2021

 McLaughlin and Team Penske attempted to partner with Dick Johnson Racing again to field a car for the 2021 Bathurst 1000 but due to pandemic-related travel restrictions, he was not able to attend the race.
 McLaughlin stated that in future seasons he intends to compete within the Bathurst 1000 with Team Penske's backing after he completes the IndyCar season.

 IndyCar

 Speculation around McLaughlin moving to one of Penske's other motorsports programs began in 2019 when Penske team president Tim Cindric and McLaughlin met in Australia to discuss McLaughlin's future in the Penske organisation.
 Cindric originally envisioned moving McLaughlin to Penske's WeatherTech SportsCar Championship programme to race alongside Helio Castroneves in Penske's Acura Daytona Prototype International entry and potentially competing in the World Endurance Championship.
 McLaughlin however expressed interest in moving to Penske's team in the Indycar Series.
 He stated his primary motivators were the challenge of racing open-wheel race cars, his long time goal of racing in the Indianapolis 500, and competing against his childhood hero and fellow New Zealander Scott Dixon.
 Cindric was sceptical about moving McLaughlin to Indycar as McLaughlin had not driven an open-wheel racecar since he raced in Formula Ford.
 McLaughlin changed Cindric's mind by altering his strength and conditioning regimen along with undertaking private simulator time that to show he had the talent and physical fitness to move from the mechanical grip reliant Supercars to the downforce reliant Dallara DW12, all during the middle of the 2019 Supercars Championship.

-In January 2020, he tested a Team Penske IndyCar at Sebring International Raceway.
+In January 2020, McLaughlin tested a Team Penske IndyCar at Sebring International Raceway.
 Team Penske driver Will Power hailed McLaughlin as a phenomenal driver after the test.
 In February 2020 McLaughlin completed his first laps on an oval during Team Penske's test at Texas Motor Speedway, with reigning Indycar Series champion and future teammate Josef Newgarden hailing McLaughlin's ability to quickly adapt to the demands of racing the DW12 on ovals.
 On 5 February, Penske announced that McLaughlin will race a fourth Team Penske entry at the Grand Prix of Indianapolis.
 However, due to the COVID-19 pandemic, McLaughlin was unable to travel to the United States for that race.
 On 17 September, Team Penske announced that McLaughlin would instead make his IndyCar debut at the Firestone Grand Prix of St. Petersburg on 25 October.
 The day before the race he posted on his personal Instagram feed that he signed a multi-year contract with Penske to compete full time in the series.